petereichinger/unity-helpers/README.md

 ## Open Git Bash Tool

 Tool that opens git bash for this project.
 Only works on Windows and only if git bash is installed in the default location (either `C:\Program Files\Git\git-bash.exe` or `C:\Program Files(x86)\Git\git-bash.exe`).
-Code for this tool is found in `Scripts/EditorTools/Editor/OpenGitBashTool.cs`
+Code for this tool is found in `Scripts/EditorTools/Editor/OpenGitBashTool.cs` and it can be accessed via `Unity Helpers -> Apply Selected Prefabs`

 ## Singleton